Orange Collective

 Mercor

-Large-scale contractor marketplace for labeling and data generation.
-Strong on-demand labor for complex data tasks, but the model is work-for-hire with limited catalog or re-licensing economics.
+$350M Series C at a $10B valuation (October 2025), paying contractors roughly $1.5M a day for expert data work.
+Strong on-demand labor for complex data tasks, but the model is work-for-hire with limited catalog or re-licensing economics.[29]

-Luel differentiates on rights trail plus speed for bespoke multimodal collections — and on the catalog re-licensing economics that the labeling incumbents are not optimized to build.
+Luel differentiates on rights trail plus speed for bespoke multimodal collections, on catalog re-licensing economics the labeling incumbents are not optimized to build — and on independence, at the exact moment labs are fleeing a Meta-owned incumbent.

 Luel's wedge[1]